How to Make Organic Red Fife Sourdough Bread

 - Remove the bread and place it on a grill to cool.
 Resist the temptation of cut the loaf - let it cool for at least 30 minutes.

-The oven is mentioned in the recipe; although you can certainly bake sourdough without it (I did for years), the Lodge consistently produces a thick, chewy sourdough crust without which it just isn't sourdough.
+The oven is mentioned in the recipe, although you can certainly bake sourdough without it.
+The Lodge consistently produces a thick, chewy sourdough crust without which it just isn't sourdough.

-This merged photo shows the dough after being moved to the oiled bowl.
-The left half of the photo shows the raw dough - you can clearly see the cracked wheat and Chia.
+This above photo shows the dough after being moved to the oiled bowl and covered in plastic wrap.
+You can clearly see the cracked wheat and Chia.

 After proofing for about 17 hours (at room temperature), the dough nearly fills the bowl.
 It can now be removed, punched down and shaped.